MrFacundo/dotfiles/README.md

 ### Dynamic theming script:

-The scripts at `./themeTogglingScripts` should be loaded in `Koi` by config file.
+The scripts at `./themeTogglingScripts` should be used by `Koi` following the stowed the config file.
 Themed apps:
 - Konsole
 - KWrite